Skip to content

 Worries about life in 2025 | Pew Research Center

-The Australian Government’s goal for Australia to rank among the top 10 digital economies and societies by 2030 would likely be a guiding principle for any current administration.
+The Australian Government’s goal for Australia to rank among the top 10 digital economies and societies by 2030 would likely be a guiding principle for any current administration, emphasizing the need for digital skills.

 We’ve contributed to it by educating the government’s Digital Transformation Agency, which is charged with promoting “digital transformation that benefits all Australians.”